masolimano/maneage/README.md

      files, always remember to add a similar copyright statement at the top of the tile.

+ - **Title**, **short description** and **author** of project: In this raw skeleton, the title or short descripton of your project should be added in the following two files: `Makefile` (the first line), and `tex/preamble-style.tex` (the last few lines, along with the names of you and your colleagues).
+In both cases, the texts you should replace are all in capital letters to make them easier to identify.
+Ofcourse, if you use a different LaTeX method of managing the title and authors, please feel free to use your own methods, just find a way to keep the pipeline version in a nicely visible place.

  - **Gnuastro**: GNU Astronomy Utilities (Gnuastro) is currently a dependency of the pipeline and without it, the pipeline will complain and abort.
 The main reason for this is to demonstrate how critically